rphardy/rphardy.github.io/_posts/2025-11-04-complex-feature-selection-in-HAR.md

 A feature selection strategy using industry standard LinearSVC + RFECV selection proved too time-consuming to run, and could not have improved on the modelling results found using the CFS selection strategy as shown.

 Feature and Permutation Importance suggests that the most informative measures in classifying bicep curl movement class come from the belt and forearm: The roll range and acceleration range of the belt, and the maximum roll and minimum pitch of the forearm.
-This is intuitive, as these measures derived from acceleromtery describe differences in a given time window between the 'start' and 'end' points of the forearm relative to the body in 3D space.
+This is intuitive, as these measures (derived from both acceleromtery and gyrometry) describe differences in a given time window between the 'start' and 'end' points of the forearm relative to the body in 3D space.

 <br>
 <br>